-The external auditor contributes to the enforcement of good governance through independent examination of the financial records and reports of the Company.
-The external auditor of the Company is the accounting firm of SyCip Gorres Velayo & Co. ("SGV & Co.").
-The Board, upon the recommendation of the Company's Audit Committee, approved the reappointment of SGV & Co. as the Company's independent auditor for 2016 based on their performance and qualifications.
+The external auditor contributes to the others, monitoring the compliance by the Company enforcement of good governance through with the rules and regulations of regulatory independent examination of the financial records agencies such as the SEC and the Philippine and reports of the Company.
+The external auditor Stock Exchange ("PSE"), and submitting reports in of the Company is the accounting firm of SyCip accordance with the rules of such agencies and Gorres Velayo & Co. ("SGV & Co.").
+The Board, other pertinent laws. upon the recommendation of the Company's Audit Committee, approved the reappointment of SGV & The Company submitted last 31 May 2019 its Annual Co. as the Company's independent auditor for 2018 Report on Corporate Governance for year 2018. based on their performance and gualifications.